-'Disaster' includes a catastrophe, mishap, calamity, heavy rain, flood, landslides, high tide, fire, terrorist attack or grave occurrence of any kind, arising from natural or man-made causes, or by accident or negligence which results in substantial loss of life or human suffering or damage to, and destruction of, property causing interruption to business and services or degradation of environment, and is of such a nature or magnitude as to be beyond the coping capacity of the community in the affected area;
+'Disaster' includes a catastrophe, mishap, calamity, heavy rain, flood, landslides, high tide, fire, terrorist attack or grave occurrence of any kind, arising from natural or manmade causes, or by accident or negligence which results in substantial loss of life or human suffering or damage to, and destruction of, property causing interruption to business and services or degradation of environment, and is of such a nature or magnitude as to be beyond the coping capacity of the community in the affected area;

-'Disaster Information Reporting System' means a system wherein the Commission activates disaster reporting by communicating to the respective network facility and service providers of the existence of an emergency and the areas to be covered.
-The network facility and service providers in turn share their network status information with the Commission quickly and efficiently, who in turn communicates the network status of the facility network and service providers to agencies of government involved in disaster management and recovery.
+'Disaster Information Reporting System' means a system wherein the Commission activates disaster reporting by communicating to the respective Network facilities and service providers on the existence of an emergency and the areas to be covered.
+The Network facilities and service providers in turn share their Network status information with the Commission quickly and efficiently, who in turn communicate the Network status of the facilities Network and service providers to agencies of government involved in disaster management and recovery.

-'Disaster Management Reporting System' means a web-based system that network facility and network facility and service providers use in reporting communications infrastructure status and situational awareness information during times of disaster or emergency;
+'Disaster Management Reporting System' means a web-based system that Network facilities and service providers use in reporting communications infrastructure status and situational awareness information during times of disaster or emergency;

-'Disaster Preparedness' means putting in place procedures to increase resilience of the network and other infrastructure to confront any disaster and mitigate its potential impact;
+'Disaster Preparedness' means putting in place procedures to increase resilience of the Network and other infrastructure to confront any disaster and mitigate its potential impact;